loganmarchione/loganmarchione.com/content/posts/2022/03p1/index.md

 ```

 Once it's done, check that K3s is running.

 ```
 sudo systemctl status k3s.service
 ```

 Verify your cluster and node info.

 ```
 sudo kubectl cluster-info
 sudo kubectl get node
 ```

 Congrats!
 Your single-node cluster is running!
 Now, view the contents of the `/etc/rancher/k3s/k3s.yaml` file, we'll need this later.

 ```
 sudo cat /etc/rancher/k3s/k3s.yaml
 ```

-Also, if there is a firewall on your server, you'll need to open `6443/TCP` for external cluster access.
+Also, if there is a firewall on your server, you'll need to open `6443/tcp` for external cluster access (I'm using UFW).

 ```
 sudo ufw allow 6443/tcp
 sudo ufw reload